fltk/fltk/README.OSX.txt

 Use the "Scheme" pulldown menu to change the active target to "Demo" and "My Mac 32-bit" or "My Mac 64-bit".
 Select "Build for" -> "Running"Run" from the "Product" menu to create all libraries and test applications.

+By default, the Xcode4 project builds applications that need the current Mac OS X version.
+To build applications that also run under older Mac OS versions, modify the "OS X Deployment Target" item of the FLTK project build settings.

 All frameworks and apps will be located in a private directory.
 Use "Window"->"Organizer" to find the full path.